-Application packets for not-for-profit organizations seeking CDBG funds for FY 2017 are available at the Borough of Chambersburg, 100 South Second Street, Chambersburg, PA 17201 The deadline to submit a completed application packet to the Community Development Office is 4:00PM on Friday, February 24, 2017.

-The following types of activities may be eligible for funding under the CDBG program: Acquisition of property; disposition costs; improvements to public facilities, including the removal of architectural barriers; demolition and environmental clean-up; public services that are new or a quantifiable increase in the level of service; interim assistance; relocation payments for persons displaced as a result of a CDBG activity; rehabilitation of houses; code enforcement; special economic development activities; special activities undertaken by a community based development organization; home ownership assistance for purchase; planning; environmental; program administration: audit; and other miscellaneous activities.
+Application packets for not-for-profit organizations seeking CDBG funds for FY 2018 are available at the Borough of Chambersburg, 100 South Second Street, Chambersburg, PA 17201.
+The deadline to submit a completed application packet to the Community Development Office is 4:00PM on Friday, February 23, 2018.
+The following types of activities may be eligible for funding under the CDBG program: Acquisition of property; disposition costs; improvements to public facilities, including the removal of architectural barriers; demoliton and environmental clean-up; public services that are new or a quantifiable increase in the level of service; interim assistance; relocation payments for persons displaced as a result of a CDBG activity; rehabilitation of houses; code enforcement; special economic development activities; special activities undertaken by a community based development organization; home ownership assistance for purchase; planning; environmental; program administration; audit; and other miscellaneous activities.

-If the Berough would undertake an activity that would result in the displacement of families or individuals, then the Borough would utilize its policy for minimizing such displacement.
+If the Borough would undertake an activity that would result in the displacement of families or individuals, then the Borough would utilize its policy for minimizing such displacement.
 Furthermore, the Borough is responsible for replacing all low- and moderate-income housing units that may be demolished or converted as a result of CDBG funds.

-All interested residents are encouraged to attend this public hearing and they will be given the opportunity to present oral or written testimony concerning the needs of the Borough of Chambersburg and the use of CDBG funds to address those needs during FY 2017.
-Written comments may be addressed to Ms. Kathleen Newcomer, Community Development Specialist, Borough of Chambersburg, 100 South Second Street, Chambersburg, PA 17201.
+All interested residents are encouraged to attend this public hearing and they will be given the opportunity to present oral or written testimony concerning the needs of the Borough of Chambersburg and the use of CDBG funds to address those needs during FY 2018.
+Written comments may be addressed to Mr. Phil Wolgemuth, Assistant to the Borough Manger and Land Use and Development Director, Borough of Chambersburg, 100 South Second Street, Chambersburg, PA 17201.